Phase Separation and Ripening in a Viscoelastic Gel: Viscoelastic ripening theory

 \subsection{Analytical theory}

 Whereas the perturbative solution resolves the cluster growth process across all time scales, an analytical theory would describe the viscoelastic ripening regime without the need for a numerical solution.
 Here we derive such a theory by assuming a small expansion ratio, $\lambda \approx 1$.
-In this case, the elastic term in Eq.~\eqref{eq:prpt} simplifies to $\sigma/\bR$, with $\sigma$ the radial stress.
+In this limit, the elastic term in Eq.~\eqref{eq:prpt} simplifies to $\frac{1}{4\pi \bR^2} \frac{\partial E_{\tn{el}}(\bR,\br)}{\partial R }$, which we recognize as the radial stress at the cavity wall~$\sigma$.
 Under elastic arrest, $\tn{d}\bR/\tn{d}t \approx 0$, the stress is thus determined solely by the surface tension,

 We note that this approximation did not require linear elasticity assumptions.
-The same relation can be obtained by employing classical nucleation theory and assuming quasi-equilibrium conditions for a system of spherical clusters at a constant total volume (see Supplemental Material).\ Combining Eq.~\eqref{eq:Erelax}, which reduces to $\tn{d}\br/\tn{d}t=(\lambda-1)\br/\tau_{\tn{r}}$, with Eq.~\eqref{eq:sigmag} and the linear elastic stress, $\sigma=2 \tey (\lambda-1)$~\cite{LLelasticity1959book}, where $\tey=\Ey/(1+\nu)$, results in an analytical prediction for the growth rate,
+The same relation can be obtained by employing classical nucleation theory and assuming quasi-equilibrium conditions for a system of spherical clusters at constant total volume (see Sec.~\ref{sec:ptheory}).
+Combining Eq.~\eqref{eq:Erelax}, which reduces to $\tn{d}\br/\tn{d}t=(\lambda-1)\br/\tau_{\tn{r}}$, with Eq.~\eqref{eq:sigmag} and the linear elastic stress, $\sigma=2 \tey (\lambda-1)$~\cite{LLelasticity1959book}, where $\tey=\Ey/(1+\nu)$, results in an analytical prediction for the growth rate,

-This expression is in excellent agreement with the numerical integration result in the viscoelastic ripening regime with exponent $\alpha=1$ (dashed line in Fig.~\ref{fig:theory}).
+This expression is valid for sufficiently large clusters, $R > \gamma/\tey$, such that strain rates are low and Maxwell model is appropriate.
+For small clusters $R \le \gamma/\tey$ Eq.~\eqref{eq:Rve} represents an upper bound of the growth rate.
+Equation~\eqref{eq:Rve} is in excellent agreement with the numerical integration result in the viscoelastic ripening regime with exponent $\alpha=1$ (dashed line in Fig.~\ref{fig:theory}).
 Interestingly, the same expression is found for late-stage coarsening in spinodal decomposition of inter-percolating phases~\cite{Siggia1979,Tanaka2000}, but the underlying mechanism is different.
-Whereas we consider an evaporation--condensation process at intermediate timescales, the coarsening of inter-percolating networks is a result of hydrodynamic flow on long timescales.
+Whereas we consider an evaporation--condensation process at intermediate time scales, the coarsening of inter-percolating networks is a result of hydrodynamic flow on long time scales.
 Surprisingly, both cases lead to the same coarsening law, Eq.~\eqref{eq:Rve}.

-The extent of the viscoelastic ripening regime is limited by monomer diffusion, with a typical diffusion timescale $\tau_{\tn D}=\bR^2/D$, and a transition to Ostwald ripening occurs at sufficiently large cluster size~$R_{\tn c}$~(Fig.~\ref{fig:theory}).
+The extent of the viscoelastic ripening regime is limited by monomer diffusion, with a typical diffusion time scale $\tau_{\tn D}=\bR^2/D$, and a transition to Ostwald ripening occurs at sufficiently large cluster size~$R_{\tn c}$~(Fig.~\ref{fig:theory}).
 To determine the crossover size~$R_{\tn c},$ we equate the two growth rates, Eqs.\ \eqref{eq:ROst} and~\eqref{eq:Rve},